 Those links are embedded into your blog posts, landing pages and other places on your site.
 When the reader clicks to buy they are directed to the third-party app to finalize their purchase.

 The most popular third-party providers are SendOwl, Gumroad, and Etsy.
 Before you sign up, make certain you read the terms and conditions so you know the monthly as well as processing fees each will charge.

 Pricing is a pain point for many.
 After all, you do not want it to be undervalued but at the same time, you don’t want to price it too high.

 The truth is that pricing will require testing and retesting.
 You will eventually find the sweet spot for pricing that allows you to make what you are worth but that won’t turn off customers from buying.

-Marketing your products
+Marketing your digital products

 Once you create a printable product, you need to market it.
 Of course, having a list is always very helpful, but not necessary.
 There are several ways for people to learn about your product.

 - Run ads on Faceboook or Pinterest

 - Add affiliate partners to promote the products on your behalf

 - Offer one page of the printable free on your blog and the remainder after they sign up.